DaxtonD/freemannotes/README.md

 Freeman Notes is a self-hosted, offline-first notes app that stays out of your way.

 You open it.
 You write.
 It works.

-Simple if you want,  but a lot of capability underneath.
+Simple when you want it to be, but a TON of capability underneath.

 Built with: